ValueLabs Launches Cognitive Ops as a New Service Line

 'Cognitive Operations' caters to a wide range of business functions like Finance (automation and analytics in accounts payables, receivables, business finance and accounting), Legal (contract abstraction, discovery services, and NLP powered legal bots), IT Helpdesk, Customers Support, HR, Procurement, etc.

-Ranga Phani, SVP Digital Consulting and Strategy, said: "These are exciting times for us and our clients.
+Ranga Phani, SVP Digital Consulting and Strategy, said, "These are exciting times for us and our clients.
 The capabilities we have built in the Machine Learning space, when applied to real business use cases, are producing stunning results.
 We were able to automate about 40% of the work in our own internal Business Finance function last year!
-The investment we have made over the years in building accelerators and IP in all the areas of The Digital Flywheel™ is paying off.
-Our IP around converting unstructured data into structured insights is going to be a key differentiator in our ability to serve our customers better and faster.
-Our IP, talent pool and process maturity will be baked in as a part of this Service line."
+Some of our clients who have subscribed to our Cognitive Operations service line have seen efficiency gains upwards of 35%."

 IP/Accelerators that are being made available as a part of Cognitive Ops by ValueLabs include the Cognitive Extractor (CE), DAN (Knowledge Base Automation), TDH (Test Data Hub - ML based Test Data Generator).